 The Paul Oliver Collection of African American Music and Related Traditions

 Welcome to the Paul Oliver Collection of African American Music and Related Traditions.
 The archive also includes items donated from the collections of Robert Tilling, Dave Dalton and Stuart Kidd.
-The following is a structural summary of its scope and content is given below.
+A summary of its scope and content is given below.
 To explore the collection, follow the linked headings or use the drop-down menu above.

 Various 78 rpm, 10″ long-play, 45’s, extended play 45’s, 12″ long-play and compact discs on US and English labels.

 Publications from Blues Unlimited, Melody Maker, Living Blues, Blues World, Juke Blues, Blues and Rhythm, Storyville, Sing Out and others.